 On top of compliance with applicable employment laws, the Group has also established policies to ensure that each employee is treated on an equal basis and that his/her choices and rights are duly respected.
-During the reporting period, the Group was not aware of or brought to the attention of any incidents of non-compliance or cases of complaint regarding discrimination or recruitment.
+During the Reporting Period, the Group did not identify any incidents of non-compliance or cases of complaint regarding discrimination or recruitment.